Poly1581/CS514-summer-practice/README.md

 Practice
 ========

-### These practice exercises are provided to you to prepare for USF's CS 514 class over the summer.
+### Practice exercises to prepare for USF's CS 514 class

 In this set of practice problems, you'll practice using the following: